jasonc1025-333/23-1208-0630-Raspberry-pi-web-control--ForkedFrom_3LucasZ-22_08/README.md

 # Raspberry-Pi-web-control

 Controlling a Raspberry Pi based robot with a website.
-Still in very early alpha.
+Still in alpha.

 Current features:
 - No web
   - Motor Control
-  - Camera Picture
+  - Camera Single Picture
-- Plain Flask
+- Flask Control
-  - Motor Control (with arrow keys or buttons)
+  - Motor Control (with arrow keys, buttons)
   - Camera Picture (by refreshing the page, you get a new picture)
-- Flask and Socket IO
+- Websocket Control
-  - Motor Control (Currently under development)
+  - Motor Control (with arrow keys, buttons)
-  - Camera Video Stream (Currently under development)
+  - Camera Video Stream
+- Final Versions
+  - Version1 (Complete Robot Driving Web UI)
 - ROS integration (COMING SOON!)

-Many of these scripts have little to no documentation, comments, installation/recreation guides, but will soon be!
+Many of these scripts have little documentation, comments but will soon be!